-What an Affiliate Marketing Mentor Actually Does
+What Should You Know About What an Affiliate Marketing Mentor Actually Does?

 - Knowledge transfer — telling you what to do and in what order